groupoasys/Warm_starting_CG_for_MIO_ML/README.md

-# Screening_Constraints_MILP_Data
+# Warm_starting_CG_for_MIO_ML

 ## Goals ⚽

-The aim of this repository is to provide some details of the data sets used in paper [[1]](https://www.researchgate.net/publication/350371853_Offline_constraint_screening_for_online_mixed-integer_optimization).
+The aim of this repository is to provide some details of the data sets used in paper [[1]](https://www.researchgate.net/publication/350371853_Offline_constraint_screening_for_online_mixed-integer_optimization), as well as the code used to obtain the results.
 This article has been developed by some members of the [OASYS group](https://sites.google.com/view/groupoasys/home) thanks to the funding of the project [Flexanalytics](https://groupoasysflexanalytics.readthedocs.io/en/latest/).
 We suggest you visit the related links to know more our research 😉

 ## How can I download the data? ⬇

 Please, click at this [link](https://drive.google.com/drive/folders/1DCaXhlRaZckNaiy6b86CUwzuz1-k-PLS?usp=sharing).

+## How can I download the code? ⬇
+Please, click at this [link](https://github.com/groupoasys/Warm_starting_CG_for_MIO_ML/tree/main/Code)

 ## Summary 🧮📊📖

-Two cases of study have been analyzed in [1]: a synthetic MILP and the real-world application, namely the Unit Commitment problem.
-Different data sets files are given below:
+Three cases of study have been analyzed in [1]: a toy example, a synthetic MILP, and the real-world application, namely the Unit Commitment problem.
+The data from the toy example can be seen in Section 4 of the paper.
+In addition, the files of the two large-size data sets are given below:
 1) Synthetic MILP:
     * [Objetive function coefficients, c.](https://drive.google.com/file/d/1JfR2j01FNtYmJxPbzR-ryUsOTtPAxaJP/view?usp=sharing)
     * [Matrix coefficients, a.](https://drive.google.com/file/d/1vTVBdi1CYdrdrlLxO82wDLDAhTn7_0U2/view?usp=sharing)